Observation of a superradiant phase transition with emergent cat states

-The Dicke model \cite{Dicke1954Pr}, involving a quantized light field coupled to $N$ two-level atoms, represents a paradigm for realizing exotic quantum phenomena that are absent in semiclassical light-matter systems.
-SPTs are one of the most famous examples, where the behavior of the light is sharply changed when the light-matter coupling strength becomes comparable to their frequencies.
-Under {equilibrium conditions}, a SPT features a sudden buildup of a photonic field that is highly entangled with the atoms in a Schr\"{o}dinger cat state \cite{Lambert2004,Nataf2011}.
-In addition to its fundamental appeal, such an emergent cat state can be used as an intrinsically-protected qubit for fault-tolerant quantum computation \cite{Nataf2011}.
+The Dicke model \cite{Dicke1954Pr,Kirton2019}, involving a quantized light field coupled to $N$ two-level atoms, represents a paradigm for realizing exotic quantum phenomena that are absent in semiclassical light-matter systems.
+Superradiant phase transitions (SPTs) are one of the most famous examples \cite{Wang1973,Hepp1973,Lambert2004}, where the behavior of the light is sharply changed when the light-matter coupling strength becomes comparable to their frequencies.
+Under {equilibrium conditions}, the SPT features a sudden buildup of a photonic field that is highly entangled with the atoms in a mesoscopic superposition \cite{Lambert2004}.
+In addition to its fundamental appeal, such cat states can be used as an intrinsically-protected qubit for fault-tolerant quantum computation \cite{Nataf2011} and as a resource for quantum enhanced metrology \cite{Kwon2019}.
 The equilibrium SPT has been attracting enduring attention since the 1970s, but its experimental demonstration still remains very challenging.
 This is mainly because the neglected square of the vector potential actually increases quadratically with the coupling strength and the photon number, which prohibits the occurrence of SPTs, known as the no-go theorem \cite{Rzazewski1975}.
-Recent years have witnessed remarkable advances in dynamical realizations of SPTs with a collection of driven atoms trapped in an optical cavity, whose photonic dissipation enabled the phase transition to be monitored by measuring the output field.
+Over the past decade, breakthrough experiments have been reported for dynamical realizations of SPTs with a collection of driven atoms trapped in an optical cavity \cite{Zhang2017,Baumann2010,Baumann2011,Brennecke2013,Klinder2015,Leonard2017,Ferri2021,Zhang2021}, whose photonic dissipation enabled the phase transition to be monitored by measuring the output field.
 This dissipation, however, at the same time obscured the quantum coherence of the light, as well as the light-matter entanglement inherent in the superradiant phase (SP).